 Moving-Coil Dynamic Headphone Examples

 There is an overwhelming amount of different moving-coil dynamic headphone models on the market today.
-They range from cheap consumer-grade products to top-of-the-line studio professional products and include all form factors from in-ear monitors to earbud to over-ear closed-back wireless active noise-cancelling headphones.
+They range from cheap consumer-grade products to top-of-the-line studio professional products.
+They include all form factors from in-ear monitors to earbud to over-ear closed-back wireless active noise-cancelling headphones.

 Let's have a look at a few examples of popular moving-coil dynamic headphone designs: